 Winter Harbor

 Winter Harbor also features galleries and antique stores.
-For those looking for a snack, keep a look out for a seasonal dairy bar.
-Most businesses catering to the tourists operate from late Spring until the last leaves fall in Autumn.
+For those looking for a snack, look for a seasonal dairy bar.
+Most businesses catering to tourists operate from late Spring until the last leaves fall in Autumn.

 Birch Harbor

-On the western side of Schoodic Peninsula, Birch Harbor is a smaller community with a few seasonal dining options.
-The Schoodic Loop Road Ride is a favorite with cyclists that runs in-between Winter Harbor and Birch Harbor and into Acadia National Park.
+On the western side of the Schoodic Peninsula, Birch Harbor is a smaller community with a few seasonal dining options.
+The Schoodic Loop Road Ride, a favorite with cyclists, runs between Winter Harbor and Birch Harbor and into Acadia National Park.

 Bar Harbor

-For those visitors who want to be in the center of it all, Bar Harbor has been a favorite for generations.
-It’s the closest gateway town to Acadia National Park’s Mount Desert and offers visitor services and it is a destination on its own.
+For visitors who want to be in the center of it all, Bar Harbor has been a favorite for generations.
+It’s the closest gateway town to Acadia National Park’s Mount Desert, offers visitor services and is a destination on its own.

 Bangor

 As a popular summer gateway, the Bar Harbor can be high for some travelers.
-To save money some travelers stay in Bangor, Maine.
-It’s a 45 miles to the Hulls Cove Visitors Center on Acadia’s Mount Desert Island.
+To save money, some travelers stay in Bangor, Maine.
+It’s 45 miles to the Hulls Cove Visitors Center on Acadia’s Mount Desert Island.

 A Brief History of Acadia

-In 1604 Sameul de Champlain sailed by the area and named it Isles des Monts Desert.
+In 1604, Samuel de Champlain sailed by the area and named it Isles des Monts Desert.
 The largest area of the park is still called Mount Desert Island.

 The U.S. government named the area Sieur de Monts National Monument in 1916, then later renamed the monument Lafayette National Park in 1919.
 A final name change happened in 1929 when Acadia National Park was born.
 It’s the oldest national park east of the Mississippi River.